 We’re beginning every one of these posts with the same statement: “Pricing is the most important aspect of your business.”
 No other lever has a higher impact on improving profits.
 We elaborated on this assertion in a previous pricing strategy post, but realize that a 1% improvement in price optimization results in an average boost of 11.1% in profits.
 That’s no small change (pun intended).

 Remember what we’ve been saying throughout our existence: pricing is a process that utilizes data to eliminate as much doubt as possible for key stakeholders to make a profit maximizing decision.
 There is no silver bullet, but with data you’ll have a nice barrel full of lead.
 The metaphor we’ve been using (some of you like it, some of you don’t) is a dartboard where you’re trying to hit a bullseye with the perfect price, but there’s all that extra space “distracting” your dart.
 Data and these methodologies eliminate that space, guiding your dart to the ideal price point.

 What is a pricing strategy?

 A pricing strategy is the method of pricing a business uses to determine how much to sell their goods or services for.
 It's one of the most commonly overlooked and undervalued revenue levers in business.
-Carefully selecting the right pricing strategy takes a deep understanding of your product, your market, and your customers.
+Carefully selecting the right pricing strategy whether you're starting a business or growing an existing one, takes a deep understanding of your product, your market, and your customers.

 The three most common pricing strategies are: